 Now that you understand what is a CPA, you may want to know why people want to join the CPA family:

-Big 4 is the dream for many aspiring accountants, but this may not be an ideal job for your long-term career.
+While working for the Big 4 is the dream for many aspiring accountants, this may not be an ideal job for your long-term career.
 Essentially, this comes down to the difference between small accounting firms vs. large accounting firms.

 Let’s take a look at the pros and cons of Big 4 accounting firms weighed against small firms so you can make an informed decision for your accounting career.

-Big 4 vs Small Firm: Specialist vs Generalist
+Big Firm vs. Small Firm: Specialist vs Generalist

-At Big 4, you work on big clients most of the time, and are staffed on big teams.
-As a junior staff, you will be specialized in a specific part of the audit, such as fixed assets.
+At the Big 4, you work on big clients and are staffed on big teams most of the time.
+As a junior staff member, you will specialize in a specific part of the audit, such as fixed assets.
 And if you work in tax, you might only work on state and local taxation (SALT).

-At a small firm, you work with smaller clients, and junior auditors can see an audit from beginning to end.
+On the other hand, at a small firm, you work with smaller clients, and junior auditors can work on an audit from beginning to end.
 Similarly, working in smaller firms as a tax associate, you will work on individual and corporate returns and many types of returns.

 Big 4 Accounting Pros

 You’ll get great exposure in many aspects as a first-year associate in the Big 4.
 The breadth and quality of the client base are unrivaled.
 Thus, you can get your hands on some complicated situations and learn how to deal with them with the help of senior accountants.

 You will be exposed to companies in many different industries as you progress.
 If you perform well and people generally like you, you can tailor your career within the firm and gradually move towards a specialized industry.